diegomarquez/game-builder/README.md

 		1. When the root draws to a viewport, it sends the information about the viewport to all the game-objects, so they can decide if they are in the region of the viewport

-- Modify gb.js method to add things

 - Rename the current layer.js and layers.js to group.js and groups.js.
     - group.js will be basically the same (DONE)
     - groups.js will do the same thing (DONE)
     - rename all the places where it is a dependency.
 This requires trying out every example.
     - Rename in documentation where needed

-- Rename basic-layer-setup.js to basic-display-setup.js
-    - Add the short hand methods to add things to the viewports and groups in the extension
-    - All the examples need reviewing after this change

 - Document viewport.js and viewports.js
 - Document view/layer.js